-- wood and paper.
+- iron and steel

-To search for job vacancies in Austria visit:
+To search for job vacancies in Austria, visit:

 How to get a job in Austria

 Seasonal jobs are a great way of exploring Austria and the work experience they provide will look great on your CV.
-To search for seasonal opportunities in the country see Natives - Austria.
+To search for seasonal opportunities in the country, see Natives - Austria.

 Other volunteering schemes are available through:

-- AIESEC UK - for students and recent graduates;
+- AIESEC UK - for students and recent graduates

 - IAESTE UK - for science, engineering and applied arts students.